Telsey Advisory Group Maintains Arhaus (ARHS) Market Perform Recommendation

 Bank Of America holds 3,213K shares representing 5.97% ownership of the company.
 In its prior filing, the firm reported owning 2,937K shares , representing an increase of 8.58%.
 The firm decreased its portfolio allocation in ARHS by 75.44% over the last quarter.

-Jpmorgan Chase holds 2,549K shares representing 4.73% ownership of the company.
-In its prior filing, the firm reported owning 2,452K shares , representing an increase of 3.81%.
-The firm decreased its portfolio allocation in ARHS by 7.22% over the last quarter.
+Jpmorgan Chase holds 2,253K shares representing 4.18% ownership of the company.
+In its prior filing, the firm reported owning 2,549K shares , representing a decrease of 13.15%.
+The firm decreased its portfolio allocation in ARHS by 89.51% over the last quarter.

 Millennium Management holds 1,983K shares representing 3.68% ownership of the company.
 In its prior filing, the firm reported owning 697K shares , representing an increase of 64.87%.
 The firm increased its portfolio allocation in ARHS by 157.39% over the last quarter.